VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module predicts AADVMT for households.
 It uses the model object in data/AADVMTModel_df.rda and variables and coefficients therein to predict AADVMT.

-* This module step uses data sources including NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD and NHTS 2001
+* Data sources include NHTS 2009, FHWA HPMS, FTA NTD, EPA SLD and NHTS 2001
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Pre-estimated, saved objects in data-raw/estimated
+* Estimation uses the following methods: Pre-estimated, saved objects in data-raw/estimated
-* This module step is documented in inst/module_docs/CalculateHouseholdDVMT.md and inst/module_docs/HouseholdDvmtQuantileEstimation.md
+* Documented in inst/module_docs/CalculateHouseholdDVMT.md and inst/module_docs/HouseholdDvmtQuantileEstimation.md

 The models in this model step are: